-To setup the protocol, the user will have to go to the Eng Config - Protocols menu.
+To setup the protocol, go to the Eng Config - Protocols menu.
 Use the "Protocol Type" parameter to select "Router", then, use the "Available Protocol" parameter to select the required protocol.
 For this example, "SW-P-08 Router" is selected.
 Touch the {Load} button to add the protocol to the "Loaded Protocols" table.

-The user will now have to configure the protocol so that Kahuna can communicate with the router.
+Next, configure the protocol so that Kahuna can communicate with the router.
 Touch the {Configure...} menu link button and the "Protocol Config" menu is displayed.
-Use the "Transport Type" parameter to select the communications transport type, then, setup the "IP Client Configuration" details.
+Use the "Transport Type" parameter to select the communications transport type, then, setup "IP Client"?